University-wide Honors Curricula

 Departmental Honors Requirements

 Students seeking a degree with Departmental Honors must contact their major department or the Honors College for specific requirements (see the appropriate departmental section of this bulletin).
-However, all Departmental Honors programs require:
+However, all Departmental Honors programs require at least twelve credits in Honors-designated coursework, including:

 Most departments offer Departmental Honors.
 Please visit the Honors website or the Honors college for a current list of available programs.
-Graduation with University Honors is reserved for students who enter the Honors College as incoming freshmen who complete 36 Honors credits as outlined under University Honors Requirements.
+Graduation with University Honors is reserved for students who complete twenty-eight Honors credits as outlined under University Honors Requirements.

 A student who satisfactorily completes a Departmental Honors curriculum or a University Honors curriculum will receive the appropriate Honors designation on both the diploma and the academic transcript.
 Approval of the Honors College is necessary for graduation with University Honors.
 Students who complete the requirements of both the university-wide Honors College and a college/department/school Honors Program shall have both designations on the transcript and the diploma.
 Only a single senior essay, thesis, or project shall be required unless a student is pursuing Departmental Honors in multiple majors.